 Even if you already have an iClicker and registered it to your EID in the past, you must re-register for this semester.

 I will post course-related announcements and information on the board.
 You must read the discussion board at least once per day, and you should post course-related questions and responses there.
-I expect you to make good use of the discussion group and of TA and proctor support when you have technical or administrative questions or problems.
-If you read at least 75% of the Piazza posts (as recorded by Piazza, so you must read them through the website), you will earn ten extra credit points on your final exam grade.
-Your progress reading Piazza will be checked randomly throughout the semester, so make it a habit to read Piazza each day.
+I expect you to make good use of the discussion group and of TA support when you have technical or administrative questions or problems.
+If you have read at least 85% of the Piazza posts (as recorded by Piazza, so you must read them through the website) every time I check during the semester, you will earn ten extra credit points on your final exam grade.
+I will check your progress reading Piazza randomly, so make it a habit to read Piazza each day.

 You are responsible for any and all information posted to Piazza by any of the course staff.